VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **There are six million parts in the Boeing 747-400.**
+- ⚡ Daily fun fact: **The Ancient Greek women made a type of cheek blush by painting their cheeks with herbal pastes which was made out of crushed berries and seeds**

 <h3 align="left">Connect with me:</h3>
 <p align="left">